rusty-ai/selected_projects/README.md

 In **racetrack_game**, there is an implementation of the square paper game Racetrack (with an AI opponent using a combination of A* and greedy search algorithms).

-In **deep_learning_assignments**, there are a few solutions to some tasks from the Deep Learning course on MFF UK I passed.
+In **deep_learning_assignments**, there is a few solutions to some tasks from the Deep Learning course on MFF UK I passed.

-In **intro_to_ML_assignments** there are a few solutions to assignments from the Introduction to Machine Learning course on MFF UK I passed (the code there is not as nice as in some newer tasks, but it implements Naive Bayes, SVM, Kernel linear regression, etc., which I thought would be interesting).
+In **intro_to_ML_assignments** there is a few solutions to assignments from the Introduction to Machine Learning course on MFF UK I passed (the code there is not as nice as in some newer tasks, but it implements Naive Bayes, SVM, Kernel linear regression, etc., which I thought would be interesting).